 Unlike in many species, there are very few colour-associated health problems in dogs, and most are avoidable through careful breeding.

 Double Merles and High Whites

-A homozygous (or "double") merle is one with two copies of the merle gene, and this severely impairs its ability
+A homozygous (or "double") merle is one with two copies of the merle gene, and if the merle is a longer length (see Advanced Merle page), then this severely impairs the dog's ability

 to make pigment, leaving large areas of the dog pigmentless (white).
 Pigment is actually necessary for certain parts of the body to function correctly, so lack of pigment